inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 ### Future work

-This RFC targets the implementation of two field types, allowing to add primitive types custom fields (e.g. free text, boolean, number) and also based on generic vocabularies (e.g. defining a new "experiment" vocabulary).
-This will enable the implementation of the mechanisms to support custom fields, and allow developers to impelement new types of fields (e.g. dates).
+This RFC targets the implementation of two field types, allowing to add primitive type custom fields (e.g. free text, boolean, number) and also based on generic vocabularies (e.g. defining a new "cern experiments" vocabulary).
+This will enable the implementation of the mechanisms to support custom fields, and allow developers to impelement new types of fields (e.g. date ranges).

 Functionalities that might come in the future:

 - Configuration of custom fields per community.
-Meaning, each community has its own specific custom fields.
+Meaning, each community would have its own specific custom fields.
-- Internal use field, that will not be visible by end users in the UI nor in the REST API.
+- Internal use fields, that will not be visible by end users in the UI nor in the REST API.
 - Applying permissions per-field.
 - Configuring custom fields using the UI, for example the _Backoffice_.
 - Compatibility with OpenSearch.